Emafire003/LightWithin/README.md

 # LightWithin Mod
-Still a bit WIP

 This mod adds a new mechanic, called *"InnerLights"* which are cool fancy magicalish powers present within the player, and they are pretty much **UNIQUE** for every single one.
-It is also highly configurable, so you can customize it to your needs!
+And you can't just spam them, they will only help you if your are in danger!
+It is also highly configurable, and multiplayer friendly!

 ![banner_lighter](https://github.com/Emafire003/LightWithin/assets/29462910/95d1a6a7-e89a-4956-a148-b0bc215387e0)